AMAscientist5/AMAscientist5/README.md

 <h1 align="center">Hi 👋, It's Ahmad Musa</h1>
 <h3 align="center">A Passionate MERN Stack Web-Developer</h3>

+<h3>I have been working for more than 12 years in many fields as a Sales Agent, Manager, and Assistant Manager in the CRM department and have experienced most recently 3+ years as a Senior Educational Counselor in multiple companies.

+Now I have finished a very popular and well-trained base web-development 6 months-long course.
+I have done some projects too in this course using some very demanding technologies like (tailwind.css, BS, Javascript, React, and Node.js.
+MongoDB.)

+I am very passionate about a web development career and growing and building my skills by practicing and doing something real.</h3>

 - 🌱 I’m currently learning **Next.js**

 - 👯 I’m looking to collaborate on **Open Source Projects**